The $30M Food Transformation Centre

 Analytic Mitigation

-The full decision lifecycle, on one connected fabric.
+The full delivery arc, on one connected fabric.

-A $30M capital decision isn't a single moment — it's a multi-year arc.
-We'd build the analytics that derisks the call before construction, tracks the build through to commissioning, and arrives ready on day one of operations.
+A $30M investment isn't a single moment — it's a multi-year arc.
+We'd build the analytics that give your board, funders, and leadership transparent sight lines from fundraising through construction, commissioning, and beyond day one.

 • Capacity, throughput, and dock-door modelling